Reunion: Live in New York: Reception

 In a review for DownBeat, Bill Meyer wrote: "the participants honor their past by doing just what they did back in the day.
 They jump right in, guided by freedom not as a command for music to sound a certain way, but as license for them to play whatever they decided to play in the moment."

 Lloyd Sachs of Jazz Times noted that "At 83, Rivers rises to the occasion with a sustained power that would be remarkable coming from an artist half his age," and stated: "It's difficult to imagine a more luminous, naturally flowing, enjoyable performance."

 Writing for All About Jazz, Mark Corroto commented: "If this recording had been made in 1977 instead of 2007 it would have been a watershed event.
 Here, it is a masterpiece of a reunion."

 In an article for PopMatters, John Garratt called Reunion "one of the purest jazz albums of the year," and remarked: "the amount of restraint showed by the trio is something to behold.
 Their drop in dynamics and shift in mood happens with no grand gesture.
 It just happens in purest sense that improvised music will allow."

 Mike Hobart of the Financial Times wrote: "The two continuous performances of this beautifully recorded 2007 reunion capture the empathy and rhythmic sparkle, as Rivers swaps sharp-edged tenor for bucolic flute or lyrical soprano for Latin-tinged piano with a steely, over-arching logic."

-The Free Jazz Collective's Paul Acquaro stated: "The spirit of the recording is infectious.
+The Free Jazz Collectives Paul Acquaro stated: "The spirit of the recording is infectious.
 Rivers... plays with an undeniable amount of energy.
 Pulling from all genres and styles, the recording is ever changing, an endless variety of musical ideas growing organically and freely.
 Melody and freedom abound, and the whole damn thing grooves."

 Writing for the Orlando Weekly, Jason Ferguson commented: "The 90 minutes of music... vibrate with an intensity, freedom and unspoken connection that recollects the loft scene's '70s glory without explicitly referencing it.
 The recording quality is unimpeachable, but what is far more interesting is how these players' approaches to music have evolved over three decades without losing their essential magic."

 Chris Barton of the Los Angeles Times wrote that the music "immediately draws the ear here with a fluid and ever-evolving sort of movement," and praised the players' interplay, stating that it "can take your breath away."